Skyler-Nickel/Python-Practice/Murach/README.md

 ## Chapter 5
 This chapter covers topics such as:
+- Testing and Debugging
+- Techniques for Testing and Debugging
+- How to use IDLE to Debug

+## Chapter 6
+This chapter covers topics such as:
-- will include once finished...
+- will include more after finishing...